xairy/raw-gadget/docs/setup_raspberry-pi.md

     Note that getting the login prompt over UART takes a few minutes when you boot the board for the first time.

     Getting a shell over SSH is also fine as long as the USB OTG port on the board remains available.
-    Thus, on Raspberry Pi Zero (without Wi-Fi) you will have to get a shell over UART, as the USB Ethernet cable takes up the USB OTG port;
+    Thus, on Raspberry Pi Zero (without Wi-Fi) you must get a shell over UART, as the USB Ethernet cable would take up the USB OTG port;

-6. Get the board connected to the internet by plugging in a USB Ethernet adapter or [use Wi-Fi](https://www.raspberrypi.com/documentation/computers/configuration.html#connect-to-a-wireless-network-2) on a Wi-Fi–enabled board;
+6. Get the board connected to the Internet by plugging in a USB Ethernet adapter or [use Wi-Fi](https://www.raspberrypi.com/documentation/computers/configuration.html#connect-to-a-wireless-network-2) on a Wi-Fi–enabled board;

-7. Update the packages: `sudo apt-get update && sudo apt-get dist-upgrade && sudo rpi-update && sudo reboot`;
+7. Update the packages: `sudo apt update && sudo apt full-upgrade && sudo reboot`;

-8. Install useful packages: `sudo apt-get install vim git`;
+8. Install useful packages: `sudo apt install vim git`;

-9. Install the Linux kernel header by following [these instructions](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#kernel-headers) Linux kernel headers;
+9. Install the Linux kernel headers by following [these instructions](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#kernel-headers);

 10. Setup the dwc2 UDC driver: